Yerinsfluxus/fluxdocs/UNIFIED_IDENTITY_SECURITY_RATIONALE.md

 ---

 ## 8. Q&A — likely auditor / colleague questions, with answers

+**Q: The three products track different legal entities — Personal is a person, SME/Corporate are companies.
+How does one identity make sense?**
+A: The identity is the *login of the human who operates the account*, not the account holder.
+The company remains the customer of record — separately KYB'd, with its own profile, money, and password.
+We authenticate the operator once; we don't merge the legal entities.
+It's the same as logging into your business bank with your own credentials to run your company's account.

+**Q: Is the individual even relevant to a business account?**
+A: Yes — legally required.
+AML/KYC obliges us to identify the beneficial owner and controlling persons of a company account; our SME KYB already captures the owner's BVN, DOB, and personal address.
+A verified human always stands behind a business account, so unifying that human's login is natural, not invented.

+**Q: Can one company account have several operators, and can one person operate several accounts?**
+A: Yes to both — that's the point of separating operator (Identity) from account (Profile/Organisation).
+Corporate already supports multiple users on one organisation with maker-checker roles; a person can also operate their Personal account and a company's account with one login, each still isolated.

 **Q: If it's one identity, doesn't one leaked password expose all products?**
 A: No. Each product has its own password; product endpoints require a token that proves *that* product's password.
 A Personal breach stays in Personal.
 Money movement additionally needs the per-product transaction PIN.